microsoft/TypeScript/doc/spec.md

 The augmented form of an object type *T* adds to *T* those properties of the global interface type 'Object' that aren't hidden by properties in *T*.
 Furthermore, if *T* has one or more call or construct signatures, the augmented form of *T* adds to *T* the properties of the global interface type 'Function' that aren't hidden by properties in *T*.
 Properties in *T* hide 'Object' or 'Function' interface properties with the same name.

-In effect, a type's apparent type is a subtype of the 'Object' or 'Function' interface unless the type defines members that are incompatible with those of the 'Object' or 'Function' interface—which, for example, occurs if the type defines a property with the same name as a property in the 'Object' or 'Function' interface but with a type that isn't a subtype of that in the 'Object' or 'Function' interface.
+In effect, a type's apparent type is a subtype of the 'Object' or 'Function' interface unless the type defines members that are incompatible with those of the 'Object' or 'Function' interfaceâ€”which, for example, occurs if the type defines a property with the same name as a property in the 'Object' or 'Function' interface but with a type that isn't a subtype of that in the 'Object' or 'Function' interface.

 Some examples: